 The Lenovo Thinkpad has technical specifications that are more advanced and improved than the Lenovo Ideapad.
 The Ideapad on the other hand is more affordable since Lenovo is able to downgrade certain Laptop parts such as the processor, memory, display, audio, and battery life.

 The Ideapad can’t compete with the Thinkpad in terms of speed and functionality since it’s main functions are primarily built for casual use.
-While both of these touchscreen laptops are good for tasks like browsing the web and using google docs… the IdeaPad won’t handle animation software or engineering student applications as easily as the ThinkPad will.
+While both of these touchscreen laptops are good for tasks like browsing the web and using google docs… the IdeaPad does not handle animation software or engineering student applications as efficiently as the ThinkPad will.

 The Lenovo IdeaPad is more affordable… however it has lower quality components when compared to the Thinkpad; which sacrifices performance in its keyboard, trackpad, display, processor and audio.